shipt/py-volley/README.md

     - `read` : time to read a message from the queue
     - `delete` : time to delete a message from the queue
     - `write` : time to add a message to the queue
-    - `delete` : time to delete a message from the queue

 Applications can export their own metrics as well.
 Examples in the Prometheus official [python client](https://github.com/prometheus/client_python) are a greaet place to start.
 The Volley exporter will collect these metrics are export expose them to be scraped by a Prometheus server.